ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

         * I would recommend setting up an ALARM anytime a PHP file is detected

-        * I would recommend setting up an ALARM anytime there are more then 15 400 HTTP Status Code Errors in 1 hour
+        * I would recommend setting up an ALARM anytime there are more then 16,000 400 Error requests in FIVE minutes

+        * I would recommend setting up an ALARM anytime there are more then 10 Port Scans in ONE Minute

         * I would ensure that access to the secret folder is limited and establish an ALARM anytime that folder is accessed

     - Identify at least one way to harden the vulnerable machine that would mitigate this attack.

         * I would recommend keeping the "secret file" on a separate server that is not accessible via any publicly accessible server

         * I would restrict user access to very specific users